SystemsApproach/ops/control.rst

 to one model triggers some action on another model.
 Each of these components are described in more detail in the next section.

-.. [#] x-config is general-purpose, model-agnostic tool.
-In Aether, it
+.. [#] x-config is a general-purpose, model-agnostic tool.
+In AMP, it
        manages YANG models for cloud services, but it is also used by SD-Fabric to manage YANG models for a set of network switches and by SD-RAN to manage YANG models for a set of RAN elements.
-       This means multiple instances of the x-config microservice run in a give Aether edge cluster.
+       This means multiple instances of the x-config microservice run in a given Aether edge cluster.

 .. _fig-roc:
 .. figure:: figures/Slide15.png